Kooikerhondje

 Colour

 Patches of clear orange-red on white with orange-red predominating on body.
-White blaze preferred.
+White blaze preferrable.
 A few black hairs intermingling with the orange-red colour and slight ticking are acceptable but less desirable.
-A black tail ring, where the colour changes to white, is permitted.
+A black tail ring, where the colour changes to white, acceptable.

 Size